pepone/redhat-rpm-config/buildflags.md

 By default, the build flags cause a special output section to be included in ELF files which describes certain aspects of the build.
-To change this, include this in the RPM spec file:
+To change this for all compiler invocations, include this in the RPM spec file:

     %undefine _annotated_build

-This turns off watermarking, making it impossible to do full hardening coverage analysis for any binaries produced.
+Be warned that this turns off watermarking, making it impossible to do full hardening coverage analysis for any binaries produced.

+It is possible to disable annotations for individual compiler invocations, using the `-fplugin-arg-annobin-disable` flag.
+However, the annobin plugin must still be loaded for this flag to be recognized, so it has to come after the hardening flags on the command line (it has to be added at the end of `CFLAGS`, or specified after the `CFLAGS` variable contents).

 ### Strict symbol checks in the link editor (ld)